Yorkshire pudding recipe. Here we have a traditional Yorkshire Pudding recipe.

 Ingredients

-1/2 lb of plain white flour
+• 1/2 lb of plain white flour

-1 pint of full cream milk
+• 1 pint of full cream milk

-1/4 teaspoon of salt
+• 1/4 teaspoon of salt

-2 good tablespoons of
+• 2 good tablespoons of dripping from the beef

-2 eggs
+• 2 eggs

 Method

+You should end up with a stiff batter consistency.
 Beat this well for about 5 minutes adding the rest of the milk.
+Cover and leave to stand for 30 minutes.

+While the batter is standing, put the beef dripping into a large Yorkshire pudding tin, or a 2 inch high sided round cake tin.
 Heat this in the oven until the dripping is hot, as in smoking hot.

-Turn down the heat to 375 F. or gas mark 5 and continue cooking on the bottom of the oven for 10 - 15 mins.
+Lastly, turn down the heat to 375 F. or gas mark 5 and continue cooking on the bottom of the oven for 10 - 15 mins.
+This is to make sure the batter inside is cooked and not runny or soggy.
+Serve with a good onion gravy.

 Not so traditional Yorkshire pudding recipe, but try it, it's a good'un

 Make pudding as above.
 Cook until they look very well browned but not burnt!
 Once they are well crisp, stick them on a plate and fill with a good winter / thick soup.
 Use the pudding as an edible bowl!
 Its great!
 This for of edible base / plate / vessel has links way back to Medieval times.
 Although rumour has it that it was bread that was used with the top crust having been removed.
-This is said to be where call folks "The upper crust" came from, as it was often at banquets one saw this.
+This is said to be where calling folks "The upper crust" came from, as it was often at banquets one saw this.

 Now we are making a meal of Yorkshire Puddings!